googleapis/gax-java/README.md

 - [Documentation](http://googleapis.github.io/gax-java/apidocs)

-Google API Extensions for Java (GAX-Java) is a set of libraries which aids the development of APIs, client and server, based on [GRPC](http://grpc.io) and Google API conventions.
+Google API Extensions for Java (GAX Java) is a library which aids in the development of client libraries for server APIs, based on [GRPC](http://grpc.io) and Google API conventions.

 Application code will rarely need to use most of the classes within this library directly, but code generated automatically from the API definition